 Sisterhood Volunteers at St. Xavier’s Soup Kitchen—APR 5 11:45 AM

-Sisterhood at the CRS Homeless Shelter: Interested but nervous?
+Sisterhood at the CRS Homeless Shelter: Interested but not sure?
 Contact firstname.lastname@example.org and we’ll walk you through the process and de-mystify it for you.

 Brotherhood hosts some of Rodeph Sholom’s most beloved traditions—including the Chanukah Latke Oneg, Movie Night, Tuesday pick-up basketball, and Purim “After Dark”.